When severe weather or emergencies impact Cincinnati Public Schools, an alert banner will display on this website.

-- Yellow buses (which transport elementary school students only) will pick up students at morning bus stops two hours later than normal.
+- Yellow buses will pick up students at morning bus stops two hours later than normal.

 - Students who are driven to school by parents should try to arrive at schools when it is safe.
 Walkers should arrive when it is safe.
 No new material will be covered during the two-hour delayed start; teachers will use this opportunity for review and enrichment.